rafaelbicudo/tools/README.md

   --configs_dir CONFIGS_DIR, -dir CONFIGS_DIR
                         path to the directory with .gro configurations.
   --atomnums ATOMNUMS [ATOMNUMS ...], -an ATOMNUMS [ATOMNUMS ...]
-                        list of atom numbers treated with QM (e.g., 1-10 22 82-93).
+                        list of atom numbers treated with QM (e.g. 1-10 22 82-93).
   --residues RESIDUES [RESIDUES ...], -res RESIDUES [RESIDUES ...]
                         list of residues treated with QM.
   --resnums RESNUMS [RESNUMS ...], -rn RESNUMS [RESNUMS ...]
                         number of the residue(s) to be treated with QM.
 Default is 1.
+  --link_scale_factor LINK_SCALE_FACTOR, -sf LINK_SCALE_FACTOR
+                        link atom distance scale factor.
+Default is 0.71.
+  --n_neighbors N_NEIGHBORS, -nn N_NEIGHBORS
+                        number of closest neighbors to redistribute the charge.
+Default is 3.
+  --cutoff CUTOFF, -cut CUTOFF
+                        cutoff radius (in AA) to redistribute the charge from the removed atom.
+  --embedding_cutoff EMBEDDING_CUTOFF, -ec EMBEDDING_CUTOFF
+                        cutoff distance (in AA) to include point charges.
+Default is to not use it.
+  --percentage_redist PERCENTAGE_REDIST, -pr PERCENTAGE_REDIST
+                        percentage of distant point charges to redistribute the net charge from embedding cut.
+Default is 0.1 (i.e., 10%).
   --keywords KEYWORDS [KEYWORDS ...], -k KEYWORDS [KEYWORDS ...]
                         Gaussian keywords for the calculation.
-Default is "B3LYP/6-31G(d,p) Charge".
+Default is "B3LYP/6-31G(d,p) Charge NoSymm".
   --charge CHARGE, -c CHARGE
                         total charge of the system.
 Default is 0.
   --spin_multiplicity SPIN_MULTIPLICITY, -ms SPIN_MULTIPLICITY
                         spin multiplicity of the system.
 Default is 1.
   --output OUTPUT, -o OUTPUT
                         name of the output file.
-Default is "asec.com".
+Default is "calc.com".
+  --checkpoint, -chk    If True, add a line to save the checkpoint file during calculations.
+  --test                If True, generates a .xyz file for visualization, with partial charges as bismuth atoms.
 ```

 ## prep_qmmm.py